lief-project/LIEF/doc/sphinx/tutorials/11_macho_modification.rst

       bind(POINTER, __DATA, 0x10, ___stderrp, library_ordinal=/usr/lib/libSystem.B.dylib, addend=0, is_weak_import=false)
       Segment Offset += 0x8 (0x18)

-The representation and the update process is the same as the one described in the section about *Rebase bytecode*
+The representation and update process are identical to those described in the *Rebase Bytecode* section.

 Export Trie
 ***********

-Regarding exported functions and exported symbols, Mach-O format uses a *trie* structure to store export information.
-Trie offset and size are given in the :attr:`~lief.MachO.DyldInfo.export_trie` attribute.
+For exported functions and symbols, the Mach-O format uses a *trie* structure to store export information.
+The trie offset and size are specified in the :attr:`~lief.MachO.DyldInfo.export_trie` attribute.

-Once parsed, trie entries are represented through the :class:`~lief.MachO.ExportInfo` object and can be retrieved with the :attr:`~lief.MachO.Symbol.export_info` attribute.
+Once parsed, trie entries are represented via the :class:`~lief.MachO.ExportInfo` object and can be retrieved using the :attr:`~lief.MachO.Symbol.export_info` attribute.

 .. code-block:: python